EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 ## Using resource models as DTOs for controllers

-Now, I did say at the begining that we wanted the vehicle model endpoint to be a bit more abstract.
+Now, I did say at the beginning that we wanted the vehicle model endpoint to be a bit more abstract.
 Right now it's operating directly over the EF Core entities and our table.
 As a result, creating new vehicle models via the `POST /api/Makes/{makeId}/Models` endpoint is a pain.
 Take a look at the Swagger UI request schema for that endpoint:

 ![Raw model request schema](dotnet-5-web-api/raw-model-request-schema.png)